Shopify SEO: Best Practices for Your Store

 Bonus: Shopify SEO tools for your store

 The biggest eCommerce platform is aware of the importance of SEO practices for online stores.
-For this reason, Shopify has built-in SEO tools and apps for dropshippers can use to improve their store’s ranking.
+For this reason, Shopify has built-in SEO tools and apps for dropshippers as well as live chat support Shopify apps that can be used to improve their store’s ranking.
 Having a variety of tools to improve SEO for Shopify available at hand is never a mistake.
 They can ease your work and assist you in bringing out the best of your online business.
 These are the most popular tools for optimizing a Shopify store that beginners or even experienced dropshippers use every day.

 From beginners to advanced dropshippers – everyone involved in dropshipping on Shopify uses this tool.
 This Shopify tool comes with a free plan that provides an SEO scan, detailed instructions for fixing issues, and a Google sitemap.
 With the growth plan, on the other hand, you can get image alt texts for unlimited products and competitors’ store diagnosis, among other things.